getappmap/appmap-js/docs/reference/appmap-java.md

 ## About

-`appmap-agent` is a Java agent JAR for recording [AppMaps](https://github.com/getappmap/appmap) of your code.
+`appmap-agent` is a Java agent JAR for recording [AppMap Data](https://github.com/getappmap/appmap) of your code.

 {% include docs/what_is_appmap_snippet.md %}